bemporad/jax-sysid/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments
-We thank Roland Toth for suggesting the use of Kung's method for initializing linear state-space models.
+We thank Roland Toth for suggesting the use of Kung's method for initializing linear state-space models and Kui Xie for feedback on the reconstruction of the initial state via EKF + RTS smoothing.

 <a name="bibliography"></a>
 ## Citing jax-sysid